RajPaliwal10/Portfolio-Creator-Atri-Project/README.md

 # Portfolio-Creator-Atri-Project

 This is a Portfolio Creator Website created using Atri Framework.
 Atri Labs is a New-York based early-stage startup.
 It was co-founded by graduate school dropouts of MIT and Columbia University.
-Atri Labs is creating a full-stack web development framework to build Progressive Web Apps
+Atri Labs is creating a full-stack web development framework to build Progressive Web Apps.

-How to Run:
+# How to Run:

 pipenv install atri==0.0.78
 pipenv shell